Andy-Pham-72/Andy-Pham-72/README.md

 </p>

 ### Hi there!
 I'm Andy 👋
-### I'm a Data Analyst, Data Scientist, Teaching Assistant, Professional Guest Service Agent, and Runner!
+### I'm a Data Engineering student, Data Analyst, Teaching Assistant, Professional Guest Service Agent, and Runner!

 I'm a hardworking individual who is keen on gaining new experiences as I hold a variety of adaptable and transferable skills.
 Having had experience in the field of hospitality, education, and manufacture.
 Strong problem solving skills paired with curious mind and positive mindset!